danfuzz/lactoserv/doc/coding-conventions.md

   // @emptyBlock
   ```

+* Terminology:
+  * Use "HTTP1" or "HTTP1-ish" to refer to the HTTP1 family of protocols.
+(No
+    other punctuation variants.)
+  * Similarly, use "HTTP2" or "HTTP2-ish" for the HTTP2 protocol.

 - - - - - - - - - -
 ```
 Copyright 2022-2024 the Lactoserv Authors (Dan Bornstein et alia).